-Shrager, Spivey & Sachs was able to settle a case for a woman, an emergency
+Shrager, Spivey & Sachs was able to settle a case for an emergency

 a spinal accessory nerve injury during a lymph node biopsy while under

 receiving diagnostic care at a hospital in central Pennsylvania.

 The spinal accessory nerve controls functions related to the muscles in